 - Decorate that person’s bedroom door for recognition.

-We have eliminated disposable cups, plates, and utensils for meals and events hosted inside our House
+Eliminate disposable cups, plates, and utensils for meals and events hosted inside your house

 - Try melamine or other reusable plastic dishes and utensils if you are concerned about breakage.

 - Plan an outing to a nearby pottery painting store and design your own ceramic plates.